-It is often stated that copyright provides the owner with a package of rights, including the right to produce, reproduce, perform or publish the work, or any substantial part thereof, in any material form.
+work, or any substantial part thereof, in any material form.
 It is important to bear in mind that copyright does not protect ideas, but only the manner in which those ideas are expressed.
 A work of copyright is, for example, infringed if a person without the permission of the owner produces a work that is substantially similar to the original or a deceptive imitation thereof.
 Master franchise agreements will typically deal with the consequences of piracy of copyright.

 It is also important to note that if an author is a citizen of a country that is a contracting party to an international convention, that author will be able to obtain the same protection in the other contracting States of that convention as in his or her own country.
-In this connection the provisions of the 1886 Berne Convention for the Protection of Literary and Artistic Works, 25 the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPs)26 and regional regulations such as those of the European Communities should be taken into consideration.
+In this connection the provisions of the 1886 Berne Convention for the Protection of Literary and Artistic Works,35 the 1996 WIPO Copyright Treaty (WCT),36 the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS)37 and regional regulations such as those of the European Communities should be taken into consideration.

-Berne Convention for the Protection of Literary and Artistic Works, completed at Paris (1896), revised at Berlin (1908), completed at Berne (1914), revised at Rome (1928), at Brussels (1948), at Stockholm (1967) and at Paris (1971) and amended in 1979 (the Berne Union).
+35 1886 Berne Convention for the Protection of Literary and Artistic Works, completed at Paris (1896), revised at Berlin (1908), completed at Berne (1914), revised at Rome (1928), at Brussels (1948), at Stockholm (1967) and at Paris (1971) and amended in 1979 (the Berne Union).